-10 simple ways for you to stop or delay the serious complications of diabetes.
+10 simple ways you can stop or delay serious complications of diabetes.

-You are more likely to get heart diseases and strokes from which most of us with diabetes die , Also kidney problems, and foot ulcers that can lead to losing part of your foot.
-These ways, to improve your health and live longer, link you to NHS clear and trusted answers, and recent research.
+If you have diabetes, you are more likely to get heart diseases and strokes from which most of us with diabetes die , Also kidney problems, and foot ulcers that the NHS says can lead to losing part of your foot.
+These ways to improve your health and live longer, link you to NHS clear and trusted answers, and recent research.
 [Time to read: 6 mins]

 7. Depression is twice as common in people with diabetes, but often not recognised [Li et al, 2010].
 This can lead to you not doing all your treatments, and to high blood sugars .
 The BBC’s Doctor says you should ask yourself questions every year to check for depression.
-The 2 most important ones are , “Have you found little pleasure or interest in doing things?” and ” Have you found yourself feeling down, depressed or hopeless? ” A yes to either question should result in a visit to, and a formal assessment by a GP.
-Look at: Lawrence’s video story about his depression, & his solution.
+The 2 most important ones are , “Have you found little pleasure or interest in doing things?” and ” Have you found yourself feeling down, depressed or hopeless? ” A yes to either question should result in a visit to, and an assessment by a GP.

 8. Four out of every 5 people with diabetes die from a heart disease or a stroke .
 Want to check your personal risk of heart diseases & strokes now? .
 Enter your % risk in your own plan.
 Want to reduce your risks?
 Read pages on prevent heart diseases, and prevent strokes, and put your decisions on actions in your own plan.